EuroFinance 2019, held this year in Copenhagen, is considered to be the most important treasury event of the year.

 Firstly, the issues of liquidity and volatility present a very different set of challenges to that which they pose in, say, the European or North American context.
 For instance, someone who usually trades in Euro/USD or Sterling/USD is used to an environment where pricing is very tight and movement typically small.
 But the volatility for a currency like the South African Rand represents a whole different ball game - the rate can easily move by 20 or even 30 cents in a single day.

 In terms of the range of different hedging instruments available and the liquidity landscape for these across different countries and markets, there is tremendous variance.
 In South Africa, a relatively liquid market, you can transact in near any type of product and find offers quickly.
 But this is a market that, onshore and offshore, sees around $10 billion USD move through it every day.
-Go elsewhere and the picture changes dramatically – in Nigeria, for instance, the market is only around $150 – $200 million per day.
+Go elsewhere and the picture changes dramatically – Nigeria Market onshore liquidity is approximately $150 million – $200 million per day.
 This represents a tremendous difference in liquidity that means even BAU currency conversions and flows become quite difficult.
 Partnering up with a bank with local expertise provides a big benefit here in terms of enabling institutions to get a more efficient working model that suits particular business needs.

 As well as being useful for rooting out these pockets of liquidity in more niche areas, local connections and partnerships are a critical ingredient for ensuring that the process is made as seamless as possible – something that is only really possible for a bank that has a regional presence in the relevant area.
 South Africa itself is a country most banks can operate in without worrying about this aspect, so long as they are only looking for Dollar Rand exchange, something most are able to offer.
 But only local and regional banks can really offer the full package, i.e. hedging across multiple currencies.